janareddyc7/janareddyc7/README.md

   - Achieved 85% IoU on validation, boosting surgical planning precision by 20%.

 - **Science Fair Honoree**
-  - Earned Honorable Mention at the 2024 State Science Fair for medical imaging innovation.
+  - Earned Gold at the 2024 State Science Fair for medical imaging innovation.
-  - Authored a 15-page paper on mask refinement and survival prediction using deep learning.
+  - Authored a 30-page paper on mask refinement and survival prediction using deep learning.

 - **Chess Strategist & Mentor**
-  - Chess.com 1800 · Lichess Rapid 1970 · Classical 2000+
+  - Chess.com 200 · Lichess Rapid 2150 · Classical 2000+
   - Coached 50+ players, raising their ratings by an average of 15%.

 - **Open-Source Leader**